Nonsurjective zero product preservers between matrix spaces over an arbitrary field: Introduction

 \section{Introduction}

-There are considerable interests in studying preserver problems for matrices or operators; see, for example, \cite{Semrl06, LT92,LP,CKLW03, Wong05, W-zpp, Monlar, LCLW18, LTWW20}, and the references therein.
-Many preserver problems are connected to the study in those maps $\Phi$ of matrices or operators preserving zero products, i.e.,
+Preserver problems of matrices and operators attract a lot of attention; see, for example, \cite{Semrl06, LT92,LP,CKLW03, Wong05, W-zpp, Monlar, LCLW18, LTWW20, GLS}, and the references therein.
+Some authors study those additive or linear maps $\Phi$ preserving zero products, that is,

-See, for example, \cite{BS-zp,Bresar12,CLT87,BFGMP08, LW13,Li02,CLP}.
-It is usually expected that $\Phi$ gives rise to an algebra or a Jordan homomorphism.
-Most studies focus on surjective linear maps because general maps may not have nice structure.
-Even for (necessarily nonsurjective) linear preservers between two matrix algebras of different sizes, the results can be very complicated and intractable.